You've got questions? We've got answers!

 If I choose to attend my classes at AUM, do I have to live on campus?

-Can Montgomery Campus Seamless Students take classes on the Auburn Campus with the other Seamless Students?
+Can AUM Campus Seamless Students take classes on the Auburn Campus with the other Seamless Students?

 No. If you select to take your classes on the Montgomery Campus, you cannot take classes on the Auburn Campus.